By David Laverty, VP Worldwide Marketing, Information Management

 - The role of a forward-thinking CMO – using data to drive the right message to the right person at the right time for the right price.

-Let’s dive into a few examples of how big data technology is being applied by industry leading data-driven marketers:
+Let’s dive into a few examples of how big data analytics technology is being applied by industry leading data-driven marketers:

-We’ll start with Trident Marketing.
+We’ll start with Trident Marketing

 Trident is a direct response marketing and sales firm for leading brands such as DirectTV and ADT Security, handling more than 4 million calls per year for its clients.
-They use advanced analytics to capture massive amounts of data to predict how customers respond to campaigns and predict which consumers are likely to cancel services.
+They use advanced data analytics technology to capture massive amounts of data to predict how customers respond to campaigns and predict which consumers are likely to cancel services.

 Within a few seconds of an initiated call, their predictive system crunches (parses) 30 variables of customer data:- area code, ZIP code, credit risk, cell phone or land line, rents an apartment, owns a home, seasonal areas, etc. From those variables, they can estimate your probable churn rate.
 At that point, their customer service representative will strike a deal and based on that action, the caller will be routed to the “best sales representative on the floor.”
 This practice increased revenue by 1,000 percent in four years by making sales and marketing campaigns more targeted and effective.
 It also reduced churn rates from 4% to 1%.